 Litigation has been the only strategy that has proven effective.
 Canada has only responded when ordered to take action.
-It has not responded to recommendations.150
+It has not responded to recommendations.

 - 79. In 1999 the First Nations Child and Family Caring Society started gathering information for a human rights complaint against Canada on behalf of First Nations children.
-The Society filed this complaint in 2007, there were many days of hearings, applications for judicial review and, after the decision, hearings into non-compliance with the Tribunal's orders, which are still ongoing.151 Dr. Blackstock spent 90% of her time on this case.
-The litigation was all-consuming for the Caring Society, which until 2017, operated on less than \$500,000 each year.152 - 80.
-As effective as this litigation has been for the Caring Society, it is simply not feasible for organizations such as Pauktuutit, AnânauKatiget Tumingit, Saturviit, OICC or MIA to use litigation as their only or even primary strategy to achieve equality for Inuit women and girls.153 Canada has chosen to be a formidable opponent, taking every avenue to derail this hearing.
+The Society filed this complaint in 2007, there were many days of hearings, applications for judicial review and, after the decision, hearings into non-compliance with the Tribunal's orders, which are still ongoing.
+Dr. Blackstock spent 90% of her time on this case.
+The litigation was all-consuming for the Caring Society, which until 2017, operated on less than \$500,000 each year.
+Decision 152 - 80.
+As effective as this litigation has been for the Caring Society, it is simply not feasible for organizations such as Pauktuutit, AnânauKatiget Tumingit, Saturviit, OICC or MIA to use - primary strategy to achieve equality for Inuit women and girls.
+Canada has chosen to be a formidable opponent, taking every avenue to derail this hearing.
 There have been many more losses than wins.
-Even if successful, applicants such as the Caring Society will not be able to recover their costs of bringing the case.154 b.
-Educating Inuit Women and Girls

-81. Instead, other strategies must be developed including persuading Canadians that they and their governments must act to end the sexual abuse, violence and murder of Inuit women and girls.
+Even if successful, applicants such as the Caring Society will not be able to recover their costs of bringing the case. - 81.
+Instead, other strategies must be developed including persuading Canadians that they and their governments must act to end the sexual abuse, violence and murder of Inuit women and girls.